-- successfully complete development activities, including the necessary clinical trials; - complete and submit BLAs to the FDA and obtain U.S. regulatory approval for indications for which there is a commercial market; - complete and submit applications to, and obtain regulatory approval from, foreign regulatory authorities in Europe, Asia and other jurisdictions; - obtain coverage and adequate reimbursement from third parties, including government and private payors; - set commercially viable prices for our products, if any; - establish and maintain supply and manufacturing relationships with reliable third parties and/or build our own manufacturing facility and ensure adequate, legally globally compliant manufacturing of bulk drug substances and drug products to maintain that supply; - develop manufacturing and distribution processes for our novel T-cell product candidates; - develop commercial quantities of our products at acceptable cost levels; - achieve market acceptance of our products, if any; - attract, hire and retain qualified personnel; - protect our rights in our intellectual property portfolio; - develop a commercial organization capable of sales, marketing and distribution for any products we intend to sell ourselves in the markets in which we choose to commercialize on our own; and - find suitable distribution partners to help us market, sell and distribute our approved products in other markets.
+- successfully complete development activities, including the necessary clinical trials; - complete and submit regulatory submissions to the FDA, EMA or other agencies and obtain regulatory approval for indications for which there is a commercial market; - obtain coverage and adequate reimbursement from third parties, including government and private payors; - set commercially viable prices for our products, if any; - develop manufacturing and distribution processes for our novel T-cell immunotherapy product candidates; - develop commercial quantities of our products at acceptable cost levels; - establish and maintain adequate supply of our products, including cell lines with sufficient breadth to treat patients; - establish and maintain manufacturing relationships with reliable third parties or complete our own manufacturing facility such that we can maintain the supply of our products by ensuring adequate, manufacturing of bulk drug substances and drug products in a manner that is compliant with global legal requirements; - achieve market acceptance of our products, if any; - attract, hire and retain qualified personnel; - protect our rights in our intellectual property portfolio; - develop a commercial organization capable of sales, marketing and distribution for any products we intend to sell ourselves in the markets in which we choose to commercialize on our own; and - find suitable distribution partners to help us market, sell and distribute our approved products in other markets.

 Our revenues for any product candidate for which regulatory approval is obtained will be dependent, in part, upon the size of the markets in the territories for which we gain regulatory approval, the accepted price for the product, the ability to get reimbursement at any price, and whether we own the commercial rights for that territory.
-If the number of our addressable disease patients is not as significant as we estimate, the indication approved by regulatory authorities is narrower than we expect, or the reasonably accepted population for treatment is narrowed by competition, physician choice or treatment guidelines, we may not generate significant revenues from sales of such products, even if approved.
+If the number of our addressable disease patients is not as significant as we estimate, the indication approved by regulatory authorities is narrower than we expect, or the reasonably accepted population for treatment is narrowed by competition, physician choice or treatment guidelines, we may not generate significant revenues from sales of our products, even if approved.
 In addition, we anticipate incurring significant costs associated with commercializing any approved product candidate.
 As a result, even if we generate revenues, we may not become profitable and may need to obtain additional funding to continue operations.
 If we fail to become profitable or are unable to sustain profitability on a continuing basis, then we may be unable to continue our operations at planned levels and may be forced to reduce our operations.

-\We will require substantial additional financing to achieve our goals, and a failure to obtain this necessary capital when needed could force us to delay, limit, reduce or terminate our product development or commercialization efforts.
+We will require substantial additional financing to achieve our goals, and a failure to obtain this necessary capital when needed could force us to delay, limit, reduce or terminate our product development or commercialization efforts.